johantre/MailMerge/README.md

 However, the purpose isn't changing the templates but rather the databases.\
 With this it becomes possible to add mail communication as part of your releases.
 * CSV's are a brittle file format.\
-To make it a little more robust for field content, the fields are surrounded with double quotes to guarantee file consistency.\
+To make it a little more robust for field content, all fields are surrounded with double quotes.\
 Using ',' within the CSV fields doesn't harm anymore and becomes usable now. (e.g. multiple mail addresses)\
-For this reason, **avoid using Excel as editor for changing these database files**.
+For this reason, **avoid using Excel as editor for changing these database files**.\
 Locale in the west is mostly using ';' as a delimiter.\
-Opening the csv databases with Excel and saving removes your double quotes ' " ' and replaces comma's ',' by semicolon ';'.\
+Opening the csv databases with Excel and saving
+  * removes your double quotes ' " '  !!!
+  * replaces comma's ',' by semicolon ';'.!!\
-Plenty of good editors are out there better suitable for the job.
+  Plenty of good editors are out there better suitable for the job.\
   IntelliJ, Notepad++, UltraEdit to name a few.
 * Ideas future usage:
   * Using your commit message as a field for the templates.
   * Having your approval reply mail triggering a pipeline.